dcvath/Amazon_Vine_Analysis/README.md

 In this project, I analyzed the Amazon video games dataset.
 I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Next, I used PySpark to determine if there was any bias toward favorable reviews from Vine members in the video game dataset.
 Then, I wrote a summary of the analysis, which is the document you are currently reviewing.

 ## Results
-Using bulleted lists and images of DataFrames as support, address the following questions:
+Below, please find the results of the analysis:

 - How many Vine reviews and non-Vine reviews were there?
 There was a total of 94 PAID Vine reviews and a total of 40,471 non-Vine/non-paid reviews.